-The nine Lake Michigan viromes were compared to each other, in addition to to metagenomic datasets generated from other freshwater environments.
-Initially, the individual Lake Michigan viromes were compared.
-This was conducted using two complementary methods.
-The complete set of contigs generated for each sample was assembled pairwise using the tool MetaVelvet.
-ZACH SAY SOMETHING ABOUT THE RESULTS OF THIS.
-In addition, all contigs, for each sample, were characterized according to their 3-mer and 4-mer profiles.
-Again, underlying compositional profiles for each pair of samples were compared.
-(See Methods for further information.)
-CATHERINE SAY SOMETHING ABOUT THE RESULTS OF THIS.
-Supplemental??

-The Lake Michigan viromes were also compared directly to the 20 viromes generated from freshwater environments (publicly available on Metavir).
+The Lake Michigan viromes were first compared directly to the 20 viromes generated from freshwater environments (publicly available on Metavir).
 This was facilitated via the Metavir virome comparison functionality, and was based upon the BLAST results found for each of the viromes.
 As shown in Figure 1, the Lake Michigan samples are monophyletic.
 Moreover, the Lake Michigan viromes are distinct from the other 20 Metavir viromes.
 Although each of the Lake Michigan viromes consist of more sequences than several of the other viromes for which they are compared, normalization is performed by Metavir.
 Despite the inherent difficulties in directly comparing separate freshwater environments, due to the innate levels of heterogeneity each habitat is likely to exhibit, and despite the focus being on dsDNA bacteriophages, the dataset generated from this study appears to be novel, and clearly divergent from previous studies.
 There is no reason to suppose that the level of diversity seen in the viromes detailed as part of this study is not present throughout the groups of viruses not assessed by the sampling regime employed during this research.
 Indeed, other studies have previously found varied and distinctive populations of ssDNA viruses in freshwater habitats – the main difference from this one being the use of phi20 polymerase during MDA: known to bias for the amplification of this group, as previously discussed.

+The BLAST-based comparisons captures only a small fraction of the genomic content within the viromes.
+The complete set of contigs generated for each of the nine Lake Michigan viromes was assembled in a pair-wise manner suing the assembler MetaVelvet [32] (see Methods).
+This cross-sample assembly strategy can identify any similarities in species present within two samples, representative of viral species and/or coding sequences present within both samples.
+In summary, the contigs produced by this process were far less numerous and shorter than those produced within the single sample assemblies (Figure 1B).

-Taxonomic classification of viromes and the presence of viral-associated proteins
+Taxonomic classification of viromes

 The BLAST results for each of the nine samples included a variety of taxa (Figure 2), the most numerous belonging to the order Caudovirales, comprising the dsDNA families Myoviridae, Siphoviridae and Podoviridae.
 While the majority of hits were to dsDNA phages, similarities to ssDNA phages as well as eukaryotic-infecting viruses were also observed.
-In order to visualize the taxonomic composition of the BLAST hit results, the Krona tool [38], available as part of Metavir, was implemented.
+In order to visualize the taxonomic composition of the BLAST hit results, the Krona tool [38], available as part of Metavir, was utilized.
 As shown in Figure 3 for the metagenome of the 57th Street Beach sample taken on June 5th, 96% of the proteins hits are to coding regions within dsDNA viruses (having no RNA stage), 60% of which were for Caudovirales.
-The Krona files for the remaining samples also illustrate this trend, and can be accessed through the Metavir webserver.
+The Krona files for the remaining samples also illustrate this trend; all nine Krona files can be accessed and queried through the Metavir webserver (http://metavir-meb.univ-bpclermont.fr/).
 These data correlate strongly with existing literature for these groups of phages, previous metagenomic datasets for a range of viromic studies, and their representative presence in the BLAST database (REFs).